jd6-37/ps2-textures-downloader/README.md

     slus_folder: SLUS-XXXXX
     json_url: https://link-to-your/installer-data.json

-The JSON file must be formatted as such:
+You must host a JSON file for the installer data (you can host it in the project's repo) and it must be formatted as such:

     {
       "version": "v1.1",